Frequently Asked Questions

 Where is the Office of Disability Services on Campus?

-106A Erwin, next to the Admissions Office.
+22 Erwin Hall, next to the Admissions Office.

 How is it staffed?
 Full-time?
 Part-time?
 Are there evening hours?